 In any environment, it’s a good idea to combine play and education.
 Find items that are exciting but provide a learning experience.
 Whether you’re creating a space for early years or older children, you can find the right pieces to entertain and teach.
 Use a combination of books, creative materials, climbing blocks, toys, and even a writing desk to merge play and education.

 Even in the safest of environments, children can fall over practically nothing.
 Make sure the play area is 100% safe and suitable depending on the age of the children.
 Younger children will need plenty of soft edges and more foam matting than an older child who will play in a particular area.
 The age of the child or children who will be using the play area will majorly influence many of your decisions.

 Use Plenty of Colour

 Sometimes playrooms can be a multifunctional space.
 There may be some crossover between schooling and play.
 For some, the play area is part of the living room, and colourful foam mats emphasise the play area.
 Whatever your situation, make sure to use plenty of colour in your children’s play space.

 If you’re looking for a playroom that will grow with your child, why not try neutral walls and add colour with flooring, furniture, and inspiring art.
 On the other hand, if you’re after a bright and happy colour, why not try a warming yellow.
 Whether you want to add colour with your flooring or keep it neutral and add flecks of colour with other elements on the space is down to you.

 Creating rich and exciting play areas is important for learning and development.
 Building a space that is safe and inspiring is not always easy.
 Not everyone has a whole room to utilise as a playroom.
 Often, a play area might be on the edge of the living room or dining area.
-By using flooring to create safe zones and choosing the right colours and items, you can make a play space that’s ideal for kids of all ages.
+By using play mats for indoors and outdoors, you can create safe zones and choosing the right colours and items, you can make a play space that’s ideal for kids of all ages.